saucelabs/sauce-docs/docs/web-apps/automated-testing/playwright.md

 - [Run your tests in Orchestrate](/orchestrate/quickstart-playwright): Use `saucectl` to run tests with a containerized test runner.

 ## Playwright Reporter for Sauce Labs
-If you would prefer to stay in Playwright, try the [Playwrigth Sauce Labs Reporter](https://github.com/saucelabs/sauce-playwright-reporter).
+If you prefer to stay in Playwright, try the [Playwrigth Sauce Labs Reporter](https://github.com/saucelabs/sauce-playwright-reporter).
 Connect to your Sauce Labs account from within your Playwright project to configure and run your tests directly from Playwright.

 ## Limitations